AI21Labs/ai21-python/README.md

 ## Migration from v1.3.4 and below

 In `v2.0.0` we introduced a new SDK that is not backwards compatible with the previous version.
-This version allows for Non static instances of the client, defined parameters to each resource, modelized responses and more.
+This version allows for non-static instances of the client, defined parameters to each resource, modelized responses and more.

 <details>